EndPointCorp/end-point-blog/2011/12/19/nifty-in-button-confirmation.html.md

 });
 ```

-Not shown in the video, but I modified index.html.erb to only show the 'Delete all' button when the user has a zero-inbox.
+Not shown in the video, but I modified index.html.erb to only show the ‘Delete all’ button when the user has a zero-inbox.

 ```ruby
 <%= link_to 'Write letter', new_letter_path, :class => "btn primary pull-right far-right" %>